5ecompendium/bestiary/_creatures/drow-favoredconsort.md

 ***Fey Ancestry.*** The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep.

-***Innate Spellcasting.*** The drow's innate spellcasting ability is Charisma.
+***Innate Spellcasting.*** The drow's innate spellcasting ability is Charisma (spell save DC 18).
 It can innately cast the following spells, requiring no material components:

 * At will: <i>dancing lights</i>

 * 1/day each: <i>darkness, faerie fire, levitate </i>(self only)

 ***Spellcasting.*** The drow is a 11th-level spellcaster.
-Its spellcasting ability is Intelligence.
+Its spellcasting ability is Intelligence (spell save DC 18, +10 to hit with spell attacks).
 It has the following wizard spells prepared:

 * Cantrips (at will): <i>mage hand, message, poison spray, shocking grasp, ray of frost</i>